MetzinAround/practical-classroom-workshop/README.md

-# Courseware as Code Workshop
+# Practical Classroom Workshop
-This repository stores content for GitLab's Courseware as Code Workshop.

-`WORK IN PROGRESS: MORE COMING SOON`
+This repo contains the static site for the workshop "Practical GitLab usage in the Classroom".
+The link is available in the description.